Factorio-Access/Factorio-Access-Launcher/README.md

 ## Interactions

-Get entity description: L, for most entities such as buildings
+Get entity description: Y, for most entities and for items.

+Get entity description for the last scanned entity: SHIFT + Y

+Note: The description key used to be L.

 Read building status: RIGHT BRACKET, for applicable buildings when your hand is empty

+Check cursor coordinates and building part: K

+Check relative distance and direction of cursor: SHIFT + K

 Open building's menu: LEFT BRACKET